radical-cybertools/tutorials/README.md

    following templates located in `/default`;
 6. Start creating Jupyter notebooks.

-Newly created tutorial (with the corresponding notebooks) will be preserved locally after container being shut down.
+**Created tutorial (with the corresponding notebooks) will be preserved locally after container being shut down.**